Darryl Kile: Memorial

 The Cardinals honored Kile by placing a small "DK 57" sign in the home bullpen.
 This sign was carried over to the new Busch Stadium and remains today.
 The team wrote "DK 57" on their hats.
 The team put chalk and markers in the Busch Stadium concourses so fans could write similar messages on their caps.
 In the All-Star Game, Cardinals pitcher Matt Morris wrote DK 57 on his hands and held them up when they announced his name in honor of his fallen teammate and close friend.

 Since Kile's death, the Astros have not assigned his uniform number 57 to another player.
 The Cardinals were the first of Kile's former teams to re-issue the number, doing so in 2021, giving it to pitcher Zack Thompson during spring training.
 Thompson wore the number during his major league debut in 2022, nearly twenty full years after Kile's death.
 The Rockies kept the number 57 out of the rotation until it was issued to Tommy Doyle in 2023.

-The Astros honored Kile with a memorial plaque that hangs along the left field wall at Minute Maid Park under the 1997 Central Division Championship banner, the last season Kile played for Houston before signing with Colorado.
+The Astros honored Kile with a memorial plaque that hangs along the left field wall at Daikin Park under the 1997 Central Division Championship banner, the last season Kile played for Houston before signing with Colorado.
 A "DK 57" sign currently sits among the wall in left-center field.
 The Rockies have a memorial near the bullpens.
 It is circular, says "DK 57", and is on pinstripes.

 In 2003, the Darryl Kile Good Guy Award was established and is presented annually to the Astros player and Cardinals player who best exemplify Kile's traits of "a good teammate, a great friend, a fine father and a humble man".
 The winners are selected, respectively, by the Houston and St. Louis chapters of the Baseball Writers' Association of America (BBWAA).
 The first recipients of the award were Jeff Bagwell and Mike Matheny of the Astros and Cardinals, respectively.

 Kile was given an exemption by the Baseball Writers' Association of America and placed on the ballot for the Baseball Hall of Fame in 2003.
 With seven votes, he was eliminated from future BBWAA ballot consideration.